G-Node/g-node-portal/source/data_api/data_api_specification.rst

  * day
  * week_day
  * isnull

+The following lookups are coming soon:
+ * in
  * search
  * regex
  * iregex

 DATA API limits the number objects to be retrieved in one request by 1000.
-If there are more than 1000 objects you should request them using start_index=1000 (start_index=2000 etc.).
-You may also limit the number of objects by max_objects=<some_number> parameter.
+If there are more than 1000 objects you should request them using offset=1000 (offset=2000 etc.).
+You may also limit the number of objects by max_results=<some_number> parameter.
 The start / end indexes for the selected objects are usually contained in the response as "selected_range".
 For example:

  ::

-    Request: GET /metadata/sections/?start_index=120&max_objects=300
+    Request: GET /metadata/sections/?offset=120&max_results=300

 To get a single object you should specify its ID at the end of the URL: